Risk Management

 - After addressing risks, we shall analyze the reasons they occurred and how they were addressed in order to ensure they do not occur again.

 Under the supervision of the Board of Directors, Yamaha Corporation has established the Risk Management Committee as an advisory body to the president.
 The committee discusses risk management-related matters from a Companywide perspective and reports the results of these discussions to the president.
 In addition, the Working Group for BCP and Disaster Prevention Management, Working Group for Financial Management, Working Group for Compliance, Working Group for Export Control, and Working Group for Information Security have been established under the Risk Management Committee.
-These working groups set activity policies and monitor activities related to important Companywide themes.
-The effectiveness and promotion status of risk management frameworks are verified and monitored via reports from executive officers to the Board of Directors.
+Chaired by an executive officer, these working groups set activity policies and monitor activities related to important Companywide themes.
+The Board of Directors receives and reviews regular reports on discussions by the Risk Management Committee, the effectiveness of risk management frameworks, and the progress of related measures.

 Approach Toward Risk Management